Society of the Sacred Heart: Reparations for slavery in the United States

+England and Wales

 The Society came to England in 1842, founding a girl's boarding school at Elm Grove in Roehampton.
 That school evolved into a teacher training school Digby Stuart College.
 The Sisters have been involved in education ever since, and founded schools around the country.
 Most are no longer directly run by the order but are under its trusteeship or the diocese.
 In 2004 Digby Stuart College federated with three other local colleges to become the University of Roehampton.
+The RSCJ Sisters are active members of the university governing body.

 The England and Wales province is largely centered in Roehampton where it maintains two houses.
 The Barat House community consists of a group of RSCJ sisters and university students who live in the community house in the grounds of Digby Stuart College.
 The Duchesne House is also a registered care house for elderly sisters.
 Its community plays an active role in the pastoral care of pupils at the nearby Sacred Heart Primary School.

+New Zealand

 The first RSCJ arrived in New Zealand in 1880.
 In 1909 RSCJ established a Catholic girls school, Baradene College of the Sacred Heart in Remuera, Auckland, New Zealand.
-Sr. Philomene (Phil) Tiernan, RSCJ of the Australis/New Zealand Province was among the passengers of Malaysia Airlines flight MH17 shot down over the Ukraine in 2014.
+Sr. Philomene (Phil) Tiernan, RSCJ of the Australis/New Zealand Province was among the passengers of Malaysia Airlines flight MH17 shot down over Ukraine in 2014.

 Between 1906 and 1909, the French government forced the closing of forty-seven houses of the Society in that country, and 2500 religious were dispersed to other countries.
 The motherhouse was relocated to Ixelles, Belgium.
 The rule of cloister was removed at the General Chapter of 1964.

+Australia

+In 1882, five nuns of the Sacred Heart arrived in Sydney to found a school which they did at Rose Bay.

+The Society of the Sacred Heart was still active in Australia in the twentieth century.
+For many years their management was unusual because of its methods and the accounts were all kept in French.
+Ann Margaret Magoffin was brought in as an advisor and she allowed each convent to keep their own double entry accounts, but in English.

+Uganda

 The first foundation in Uganda was established by six RSCJ in 1962.
 In 1984 RSCJ took over management of the St. Charles Lwanga Girls' Training Centre, in Kalungu, founded in 1967 by Fr.
 Emiliano La Croix of the Missionaries of Africa.